Cherreads

 ✦ ──────────── ✦ ──────────── ✦ ──────────── ✦

->Who is this person?
+Who is this person?

->Why don't I remember him?
+Why don't I remember him?

->What does he want with me?
+What does he want with me?

->He couldn't know me, could he?
+He couldn't know me too, could he?

-And that—somehow—made it worse.
+That realization—strangely—made it worse.

 {Who is this ridiculous little brat?!
 Blocking Master's path?
 Does he have a death wish?!}